roubertedgar/workshoptw/README.md

 }
 ```
 **Using ViewModel on MainActivity**
 If you look at the MainActivity, y'll see that we are fetching our places directly on the View.
-Following the MVVM rules, we gonna use a ViewModel to work with Model layer to us.
-One thing here is that we already have a ViewModel for Place, and we can reuse it and add the fetch metho
+Following the MVVM rules, we gonna use a ViewModel to work with Model layer for us.
+One thing here is that we already have a ViewModel for Place, and we can reuse it adding the fetch method that will returns all place to the MainActivity.

+Ok, starting by

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzI1NTc4OTIsLTc1MzUzMTk1NCwxMD
+eyJoaXN0b3J5IjpbLTExODE5ODYyNDYsLTc1MzUzMTk1NCwxMD
 AyMzg1MTczLDEzMzUxMjUyMzQsLTE2Mzk1MzY2MDQsMTE1NzEx
 MTYyOCw0MDM4NzM4MTMsLTQyMjkxODMxNiw4MDAzMTU0MTAsLT
 E2OTU1NTgwNDIsMTcxNjA5OTQ3OCwxNDcyNTg3OTQ1LC0yMTM0